How to Wholesale Real Estate: Example Deal

 No. I would offer the seller between 40-50% ARV and see what happens considering they’ll most likely counter offer up to 50-60%.
 Starting with your maximum asking price will not leave yourself with any negotiating room.
 For the sake of this example, let’s say the eventual purchase price is $70,000.

-Step 4: Get a Buyer to Wholesale To
+Step 4: Find a Buyer to Wholesale Your Deal To

 Ideally you want to have a list of buyers ready to go that you have met and networked with and have agreed to work with you as a wholesaler.

-You’ll contact your buyers and let them know about the property hoping one will spark interest in purchasing it and reach out to you to construct a deal.
+You’ll contact your investor buyers and let them know about the property, hoping that one will spark interest in purchasing it and reach out to you to construct a deal.

 Then you would add $5,000 to the $70,000 and request a purchase price of $75,000 from them.